 After the war, a marine grade of plywood became available with important differences over construction ply.
 First, the bonding resin became a phenolic-based waterproof product and secondly, a higher standard was specified for the veneers with tight limits on hole sizes even if plugged.
 In Britain this was covered by a British Standard (BS 1088)* and many manufacturers overseas still manufacture to that high standard.
 For many years now, even construction ply has adopted a waterproof quality bonding glue but that still does not make the ply a marine product.
 (Another exterior quasi-marine ply standard was BS 6566 (now obsolete) but the outer veneer is about 30% thinner and of slightly lower grade.
 However, if to be epoxy coated or glassed, it might still be a cost effective option where available, if the specific application has been well considered.)

-While Douglas Fir is a tough wood, it is also relatively heavy, has many small knots, a surface grain that is difficult to keep flat and has a tendancy to split—with small surface cracks being hard to seal against moisture infiltration.
+While Douglas Fir is a tough wood, it is also relatively heavy, has many small knots, a surface grain that is difficult to keep flat and has a tendancy to split - with small surface cracks being hard to seal against moisture infiltration.
 Sheathing with fiberglass is almost mandatory.
 It is also so high in natural resin that even epoxies do not bond as well to it as they do to other woods, such as the more expensive Okoume or Gaboon that are more porous, even grained and lighter.
 Actually, it's rather bizarre how Okoume has become so popular in recent years as the boat-builders 'marine ply of choice'.
 It was once considered somewhat of a 'trash wood' compared to the more durable alternatives, but the increasing rarity of good mahogany-family options plus the effectiveness of epoxy coating, has changed all that.
 One now pays a premium for Okoume, as its lightness and resistance to warp offer ideal benefits to the marine builder.
 When used with epoxy, it's porous grain is a real plus, as the relative weak wood needs such protection yet the open grain accepts it well.
-Unless you are really looking for more strength and inherent resistance to moisture, options like Khaya, Meranti and particularly Sapele, are too heavy in my view if large panels are also to be epoxy coated, though Red Louro might be another marine ply of potential interest.
+Unless you are really looking for more strength and inherent resistance to moisture, options like Khaya, Meranti and particularly Sapele, are generally too heavy in my view if large panels are also to be epoxy coated, though Red Louro might be another marine ply of potential interest.
 See: www.fpl.fs.fed.us/documnts/TechSheets/Chudnoff/TropAmerican/html_files/ocotea2new.html

-Finnish Birch could also be an option, though birch tends to rot faster than the African woods of the mahogany family.
-Birch has a nice finish though and is tougher and harder than the cheaper luan-type plywoods (see later for Luan).
+Finnish Birch could also be an option, though typically, birch tends to rot faster than the African woods of the mahogany family.
+Birch has a nice finish though and is tougher, stronger and harder than the cheaper luan-type plywoods (see later for Luan).
 The strength and smooth finish of Birch plywood has made it a popular choice for light planes and Aircraft quality plywood is generally even higher quality than marine ply.

 Despite the flaws noted above, waterproof-bonded Douglas fir plywood is still used for some rugged commercial motorboats or utility dinghies etc.. but plan on sheathing with fiberglass and expect a heavy result.
 For more info on North American plywood, go to:

-As far as availability in North America, Bruynzeel (Holland) and Shelman (Greece) appear to be two of the top manufacturers of marine ply to BSS 1088, although cheaper options may be available locally.
-For prices, one has to continually shop around though expect to pay about $100/sheet for an 8' x 4' x 6mm marine plywood (2010).
+As far as availability in North America, Bruynzeel (Holland), Joubert (France) and Shelman (Greece) appear to be the top manufacturers of marine ply to BSS 1088, although less expensive options may be available locally.
+For prices, one has to continually shop around though expect to pay close to $100/sheet for a high quality 8' x 4' x 6mm marine plywood (2010).
 If trying an option to the 3 brands indicated here, always do at least a 1 hour boil test before cutting more than 1 sheet and return anything that cannot pass that simple test.

 A few words about the British Standard BS-1088 are in order.